 During the third year, residents again spend most of their training at the University of Rochester Medical Center, however select rotations are offered at University Medical Imaging, our primary outpatient facility.
 PGY-3 to PGY-5 cover the majority of in-house overnight work in a night float system.
 They have increased autonomy to match their growing skills.

 Beginning in 2013, the senior-year schedule allows for advanced focused training in up to 3 subspecialty fields of Radiology to enhance the residents’ clinical skills for practice as well as providing the resources needed to succeed on the American Board of Radiology certifying exam.
 During their senior year, residents can choose three 2-3 month rotations (“selectives”) in any of the subspecialty fields in Radiology for which they have an interest.
 Single month rotations during this year also include Interventional Radiology, Womens’ Imaging/Mammography, and an elective.

 |Emergency CT/US/MRI - Body & Neuroradiology - Night Float||3|

 Changes in the American Board of Radiology Certification Examination

-The American Board of Radiology plans a significant restructuring of the Diagnostic Radiology Boards beginning in 2013.
-As proposed, this will eliminate the separate physics examination (usually taken in PGY-2), significantly change the timing and content of the initial certifying “written” examination (taken in PGY-4), eliminate the traditional oral examination taken at the end of PGY-5, and create a post-graduation specialty examination.
-We are following these changes closely.
-These proposed changes will affect all aspects of board preparation, including the timing of rotations in the third and fourth year.
-The University of Rochester program will be adjusted to account for these changes while meeting our clinical and educational missions.
+The American Board of Radiology significantly restructured the Diagnostic Radiology Boards in 2013.
+This eliminated the separate physics examination (usually taken in PGY-2), significantly changed the timing and content of the initial certifying “written” examination (taken in PGY-4), eliminated the traditional oral examination taken at the end of PGY-5, and created a post-graduation specialty examination.
+These changes have affected all aspects of board preparation, including the timing of rotations in the third and fourth year.
+The University of Rochester program has adjusted to account for these changes while meeting our clinical and educational missions.